rkm-r/CyberTelly/README-en.md

 [Seite anzeigen auf Deutsch](./README.md)<br/>

 ![CyberTelly.png](./Screenshots/CyberTelly02.png)<br>
-Downloads for Windows, Linux x64 and Raspberry Pi OS see [releases](https://github.com/rkm-r/CyberTelly/releases)
+Downloads for Windows, MacOS, Linux x64 and Raspberry Pi OS see [releases](https://github.com/rkm-r/CyberTelly/releases)

 <hr>

 <H2>The Essentials in a Nutshell:</H2><br/>
-CyberTelly is free software for watching TV on Windows or Linux PCs.
+CyberTelly is free software for watching TV on Windows, MacOS or Linux machines.
 It has two ways of receiving video streams:<br/>
 <ol>
 <li>TVHeadend: If you have a TVHServer in your local network it can be used as a source for live TV and EPG.</li>
 <li>M3u Playlists: They can contain addresses of publicly available IPTV streams on the internet or channel information of a locally installed Sat>IP server / FritzBox Cable.</li>